Claude Code's 'Autonomous Mode' Just Got a Major Upgrade. Here's How to Structure Your First Real-World Project.

 Why the "Atomic Task" Approach is Non-Negotiable Now

-Before the upgrade, Claude Code could sometimes get lost in its own reasoning, backtracking inefficiently or pursuing tangential solutions.
+Before the upgrade, Anthropic's Claude Code could sometimes get lost in its own reasoning, backtracking inefficiently or pursuing tangential solutions.
+The same pattern affects OpenAI's GPT-4-powered Cursor and GitHub Copilot chat when given monolithic instructions.
 The new backend improvements make its reasoning more robust, but they don't grant it telepathy.
 You still need to provide a clear map.

 Think of the enhanced Autonomous Mode as a brilliant but literal-minded junior developer.
 If you say “build a login system,” it might start coding without considering password hashing, session management, or error handling.
 If you instead provide a checklist of specific, testable subtasks, it can execute each one methodically, verify its own work, and move on only when a task is truly complete.